Mitcham (SA)

 AreaSearch analysis of residential development drivers sees Mitcham recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Mitcham has recorded approximately 67 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, a total of 337 homes were approved.
-As of FY26, 14 homes have been approved so far.
+Over the past five financial years, from FY21 to FY25337 homes were approved, with a further 23 approved in FY26 so far.
+On average, 0.9 new residents per year have been added per dwelling constructed over these five years.

-In FY26, there have been $77.2 million worth of commercial approvals, demonstrating strong commercial development momentum.
 Compared to Greater Adelaide, Mitcham shows moderately higher development activity, with 17.0% above the regional average per person over the five-year period.
 This maintains good buyer choice while supporting existing property values.
-New development in Mitcham consists of 83.0% standalone homes and 17.0% attached dwellings, preserving the area's suburban nature and attracting space-seeking buyers.
-With around 289 people per dwelling approval, Mitcham is characterized as a low density area.
-According to the latest AreaSearch quarterly estimate, Mitcham is forecasted to gain 791 residents by 2041.
+New development consists of 83.0% standalone homes and 17.0% attached dwellings, preserving Mitcham's suburban nature and attracting space-seeking buyers.
+With around 289 people per dwelling approval, Mitcham is considered a low density area.
+According to the latest AreaSearch quarterly estimate, Mitcham is forecasted to gain 572 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development